RSawit

 Performance review

-For the three months ended 31 March 2025, the Group reported total revenue of RM 156.3 million, representing a 67.4% increase compared to RM 93.3 million in the corresponding period of 2024.
-This was mainly due to increase in the selling price for Fruit Fresh Bunches (FFB), Crude Palm Oil (CPO) and Palm Kernel (PK) by 21.7%, 73.8% and 23.4% respectively.
-The sales volume of CPO and PK were higher by 34.5% and 16.6% respectively than the corresponding period of 2024.
-Arising from the increased selling price and sales volume, the gross profit surged by 471.2%, from RM 3.6 million to RM 20.5 million.
-The company experienced an uplift in its profit before taxation and profit after taxation by 153.3% and 118.8% respectively.
-As a result, the profit attributable to the owners of the company increased to profit of RM 0.7 million by 106.7% from loss of RM10.1 million in the year 2024.
+For the three months ended 30 June 2025, the Group reported total revenue of RM 155.5 million, representing a 34.5% increase compared to RM115.6 million in the corresponding period of 2024.
+This was mainly due to increase in the selling price for Fruit Fresh Bunches (FFB), Crude Palm Oil (CPO) and Palm Kernel (PK) by 10.8%, 0.3% and 42.6% respectively.
+The sales volume of CPO and PK were higher by 40.1% and 34.0% respectively than the corresponding period of 2024.
+Arising from the increased selling price and sales volume, the gross profit increased by 0.9%, from RM 16.9 million to RM17.0 million.
+During this quarter, the company experienced a 21.8% decrease in profit before taxation whereas the profit after taxation declined by 40.5% during this quarter.
+As a result, the profit attributable to the owners of the company dropped to profit of RM 2.7 million by 31.8% from profit of RM4.0 million in the year 2024.

 Commentary on Prospects